kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 In 2016, you can swap "Angular" out for for "React".
 And in a few months, you might be able to swap it out for "Vue".

-<em><strong>UPDATE</strong>: React and Angular 2/4/5 are neck-in-neck for the most desirable skillsets among hiring managers...Vue is catching up, but not as fast as I thought it would.</em>
+<em><strong>UPDATE</strong>: At the time of this rewrite, React and Angular 2/4/5 are neck-in-neck for the most desirable skillsets.
+Vue is catching up, but not as fast as I thought it would.</em>

-Experience with various the JavaScript frameworks and libraries are what hiring managers are looking for in 2017.
-Again, I was only unemployed for a month, but that would have been two weeks had I more React/Angular/whatever experience.
+Again, my limited experience with various the JavaScript frameworks and libraries did worked against me.
+I was only unemployed for a month, but that would have been two weeks had I more React/Angular/whatever experience.

 There's a lot of strife-laden debate in the front end web developer community about JavaScript frameworks and libraries.
 About how too many are coming out too fast, and if we really REALLY need them.

 But it's absolutely fair for potential employees to insist you know specific frameworks/libraries if you want to work for them.
-So sorry, but you need to learn some specific frameworks/libraries in 2017.
+So sorry, but you need to learn some specific frameworks/libraries.

 A front end web developer with a year or more of experience with a given JavaScript framework is <em>the</em> most employable candidate in 2017.
 And companies are willing spend money to hire them, and keep them there for as long as possible.

 <h2>Use your unemployed time to learn those frameworks and libraries</h2>
-If you need to ramp up on those frameworks, do just with the current block of free time you have.
+If you're not working and need to ramp up on those frameworks/libs, do <em>just</em> that with your current free time.
 On my first day of unemployment, I went to a Starbucks and went through a ton of online React tutorials.

 Next, I went through <a href="https://egghead.io/courses/getting-started-with-redux">those kick-a** free Redux tutorials on Egghead</a>.
-After that, I had enough confidence to list React/Redux as a skill set and started getting more interviews.
+After that, I had enough confidence to put React/Redux on my resum&eacute; started getting more interviews.

 <em><strong>UPDATE</strong>: The Egghead course is taught by Redux creator Dan Abramov and is worth watching.
 But if you're a Redux beginner, I would suggest watching <a href="https://learnredux.com/">Wes Bos' free Redux course</a> first.
 It holds your hand a bit more and also discusses how to use Redux inside React, not just Redux.</em>